Carys Martin Ceramics

 -

-Ways to add symbolic adornments—antlers, leaves, vines, crystals, feathers, or bones
+Ways to add symbolic adornments - leaves, vines, antlers, moons, or other motifs

 -

-Once complete, your piece will be slow-dried and fired in the kiln.
-Your terracotta guardian will be ready for collection in a few weeks, weather-safe and ready to gather moss and magic in the turning year.
-For a truly witchy touch, apply a mix of buttermilk and moss to welcome an ancient-looking patina.
+Once complete, your work will be slow-dried and kiln-fired.
+Your terracotta plaque will be ready for collection in a few weeks - weather-safe and ready to gather moss and magic in the turning year.

-All tuition, materials, use of tools, and kiln firings are included.
-Just bring your imagination, your witchy spirit, and a willingness to get a little muddy.
-Feel free to wear your favorite cloak—or just something old and comfortable.
+All tuition, clay, tools, materials, and kiln firings are provided.
+Just bring your imagination, your sense of story, and a willingness to get a little muddy.

 Please Note: